Over half a century of inspired, soulful, eclectic music.

 Very exciting news!
 I’ve finished the New Album!

-Please be the first to order and receive your own autographed, personalized and numbered copy of my most recent work!
+Please be the first to order and receive your own autographed and personalized copy of my most recent work!

 This inspired collection proudly offers eight new pieces of music to help us all navigate through these different and challenging times.
 The title song is, “Right Where I Am,” and, like the whole album, it was planted and grew organically, mostly during the locked-down summer of 2020.
 It is certifiably grass-fed, free-range, homemade and a lot of fun!